Hatteras is a uniquely beautiful coastal island under the protection of the National Park Service.

 This area of Rodanthe, Waves and Salvo were three distinct early settlements once referred to as the Chicamacomico Banks.
 Believe it or not, this area was heavily wooded and these three small settlements were separated by creeks and bridges only.

-Better known nowadays for the movie "Nights in Rodanthe" with Richard Geer this area is the northern most village on Hatteras Island.
+Better known nowadays for the movie "Nights in Rodanthe" with Richard Geer this area is the northern most Hatteras village.

 Waves was always closely tied to its northern neighbor Rodanthe geographically but varied interests eventually pulled them apart.